Sea Baby: USV attacks

-Both the MAGURA V5 and Sea Baby were inducted into the 385th USV Brigade after its formation as the world's first USV unit in August 2023, although their operatives were still GUR and SBU.
+The MAGURA V5 and Sea Baby were inducted into the 385th USV Brigade after its formation as the world's first USV unit in August 2023, although their operatives were still GUR and SBU.

-Operational history

-On July 17, 2023, two Sea Baby USVs struck the Crimean Bridge, causing damage to the abutment and bridge span.
+On 17 July 2023, two Sea Baby USVs struck the Crimean Bridge, causing damage to the abutment and bridge span.
+The bridge sustained partial damage that temporarily restricted the use of the road section.
+Following the attack, the SBU showed the device that was used, and revealed its name.
+In an interview with CNN, Vasyl Malyuk, the Head of the Security Service of Ukraine, stated: "Marine surface drones are a unique development of the Security Service of Ukraine.
+No private company was involved in this.
+With the help of these drones, we recently successfully destroyed the Crimean Bridge, the large landing ship Olenegorsky Gornyak and the tanker SIG."

-On September 14, 2023, the SBU claimed that it struck Russian corvette Samum with a Sea Baby USV, with a video later surfacing that shows the ship being towed with a noticeable list.

-In October 2023, the Russian patrol ship Pavel Derzhavin was damaged by a Sea Baby attack.
-Later in December 2023, the reconnaissance and hydrographic ship Vladimir Kozitsky was also struck by a Sea Baby USV.
+On 14 September the SBU claimed that it struck Russian corvette Samum using a Sea Baby; a video showed the ship visibly listing as it was being towed, as had been the Russian landing ship Olenegorsky Gornyak after being struck by a Sea Baby off the coast of Novorossiysk.
+In October, the Russian patrol ship Pavel Derzhavin was damaged by a Sea Baby attack.
+Later in December, the reconnaissance and hydrographic ship Vladimir Kozitsky was struck by a Sea Baby.

-On May 6, 2024, Russia released footage of a Ka-29 using gunfire on a Sea Baby drone.
-The drone was armed with an R-73 infrared missile to defend it from helicopters.
+On 6 May 2024, Russia released footage of a Ka-29 helicopter using gunfire on a Sea Baby that was armed with an R-73 infrared missile to defend it from such an attack.
 One missile appeared to have been fired before it was destroyed by gunfire.

-In December 2024, Ukraine revealed that Sea Babies modified with mounted machine guns had been used in an attack on Crimea.
+In December, Ukraine revealed that Sea Baby USVs modified with mounted machine guns had been used in an attack on Crimea.
 Video footage revealed the Sea Baby using these guns on Russian patrol boats and armed Mi-8 helicopters.
-The Security Service of Ukraine claimed that the Sea Babies were able to damage several helicopters and boats.
+The SBU claimed that the Sea Baby USVs were able to damage several helicopters and boats.